Id Software

 id Software LLC (/ɪd/) is an American video game developer based in Richardson, Texas.
 It was founded on February 1, 1991, by four members of the computer company Softdisk: programmers John Carmack and John Romero, game designer Tom Hall, and artist Adrian Carmack.

 id Software made important technological developments in video game technologies for the PC (running MS-DOS and Windows), including work done for the Wolfenstein, Doom, and Quake franchises at the time. id's work was particularly important in 3D computer graphics technology and in game engines that are used throughout the video game industry.
 The company was involved in the creation of the first-person shooter (FPS) genre: Wolfenstein 3D is often considered to be the first true FPS; Doom is a game that popularized the genre and PC gaming in general; and Quake was id's first true 3D FPS.

-On June 24, 2009, ZeniMax Media acquired the company.
-In 2015, they opened a second studio in Frankfurt, Germany.
+In June 2009, ZeniMax Media acquired the company.
+In 2015, it opened a second studio in Frankfurt, Germany.
+ZeniMax Media was acquired by Microsoft in March 2021.
+In July 2026, the majority of id Software employees were reputedly laid off.

 History

 Formation

-The founders of id Software – John Carmack, John Romero, and Tom Hall – met in the offices of Softdisk based in Shreveport, Louisiana, developing multiple games for Softdisk's monthly publishing, including Dangerous Dave.
+The founders of id Software – John Carmack, Tom Hall, and John Romero – met in the offices of Softdisk based in Shreveport, Louisiana, developing multiple games for Softdisk's monthly publishing, including Dangerous Dave.
 Along with another Softdisk employee, Lane Roathe, they had formed a small group they called Ideas from the Deep (IFD), a name that Romero and Roathe had come up with.
 In September 1990, Carmack developed an efficient way to rapidly side-scroll graphics on the PC.
 Upon making this breakthrough, Carmack and Hall stayed up late into the night making a replica of the first level of the popular 1988 NES game Super Mario Bros.
 3, inserting stock graphics of Romero's Dangerous Dave character in lieu of Mario.
 When Romero saw the demo, entitled Dangerous Dave in Copyright Infringement, he realized that Carmack's breakthrough could have potential.
 The IFD team moonlighted over a week and over two weekends to create a larger demo of their PC version of Super Mario Bros.
 3. They sent their work to Nintendo.
 According to Romero, Nintendo had told them that the demo was impressive, but "they didn't want their intellectual property on anything but their own hardware, so they told us Good Job and You Can't Do This".
 While the pair had not readily shared the demo though acknowledged its existence in the years since, a working copy of the demo was discovered in July 2021 and preserved at the Museum of Play.